 Lead Reduction Act Capacity Survey

 Survey to determine the capacity of Community Public Water Systems to comply with the Lead Reduction Act.
-Responses are due to MassDEP by December 31, 2013.
+Responses were due to MassDEP by December 31, 2013.

 Manganese in Drinking Water: Typical Questions and Answers for Consumers

 This fact sheet is intended to inform you about the nature of manganese in drinking water, typical concentrations, its contribution to overall manganese exposure in humans, especially infants and children, and provide guidance on health protection limits in drinking water.
 October 2013.

 As part of a continued effort to provide timely information to protect public health, MassDEP is raising awareness regarding levels of manganese in Massachusetts Public Drinking Water systems.

 Manganese Consumer Confidence Reporting Required Health Language (if over 50 ppb)

 Guidance for public water systems on reporting detections of manganese greater than 50 ppb.
 April 2014.

 Manganese Monitoring for Public Water Systems